belarif/new-todo-list/README.md

 ## Installing the project
 ### 1. Local project copy
-Click on the "code" button, then on the HTTPS section which displays the following url :
+Click on the "code" button at the top, then on the HTTPS section which displays the following url :
 ####
                 https://github.com/belarif/new-todo-list.git